 6 – Romantic Cave dining

 Experience shoreline caves in the most romantic of ways in Bali’s southern peninsula.
 On a private and secluded beach and by candlelight, a four-course meal and 20 red roses await you amidst the gentle sound of ocean waves meeting the sand.
 You may choose to walk the 120 steps to sea level, or get picked up by a vintage Land Cruiser.
 Either way, you are sure to have an evening made by style, seduction, and decadence, with courses aptly named like “Truly, Madly, Deeply” or “Sweet Love Symphony”.
 Of course, we have not forgotten the champagne!
 Surprise your loved one with an unforgettable and magical night.

-Lastly, if you wanna compare other romantic dinner options in Bali – check out our last article featuring 18 Mindblowing Romantic Dinners in Bali 🙂
+If you’d like to compare other romantic dinner options in Bali – check out our last article featuring 18 Mindblowing Romantic Dinners in Bali 😍

 7 – Capture some of the coolest shots ever taken with a one-of-its-kind Photography Tour